ANZIC-RC Nutrition Program

 Mobile: +61 (0) 430 200 804

-Emma is a Senior Research Fellow at the ANZIC-RC, Monash University where she leads the Nutrition Program.
+Emma is a Senior Research Fellow at the ANZIC-RC, Monash University, where she leads the Nutrition Program.
 She is also an NHMRC Emerging Leadership Fellow, and a Senior Clinical Dietitian in ICU at The Alfred Hospital.
-Completing her PhD in 2018, current research interests include understanding the optimum way to determine energy requirements in the critically ill, including the clinical application of indirect calorimetry, as well as the effect of optimal nutrition delivery on short and long-term outcomes in ICU patients.
-In 2019, Emma was awarded a NHMRC Investigator Grant and was named as a Finalist in the ‘Clinical Research’ category of the Premier’s Awards for Health and Medical Research.
-In 2011, she was awarded a prestigious Churchill Fellowship.
-Emma regularly delivers invited national and international presentations, is an Editor with Australian Critical Care and has authored 34 peer-reviewed publications (including in the New England Journal of Medicine).
-Emma has been a named investigator on $6.3 million of research funding with the teams she collaborates with and is the CIA on the INTENT trial that is investigating a whole hospital nutrition intervention in critically ill patients (NCT03292237).
+Completing her PhD in 2018, current research interests include nutrition in the post-ICU hospitalization period, understanding the clinical application of indirect calorimetry, and the effect of optimal nutrition delivery on short and long-term outcomes, and in specific populations within ICU.
+In 2011, Emma was awarded a prestigious Churchill Fellowship and, in 2019, she was a Finalist in the ‘Clinical Research’ category of the Premier’s Awards for Health and Medical Research for the work and outcomes within her PhD.
+Emma regularly delivers invited national and international presentations, is an Editor with Australian Critical Care, and has authored 55 peer-reviewed publications, (including in the New England Journal of Medicine).
+Emma has been a named investigator on $6.3 million of research funding with the teams she collaborates with, and is CI-A on the INTENT trial that is investigating a whole-hospital nutrition intervention in critically ill patients (NCT03292237).
 Emma is also leading the NUTRIENT study which will provide a benchmarking process for nutrition care in critical illness across the whole hospital period in Australia and New Zealand.

 Phone: +61 3 9905 6646